bhargavbendi/VortexMarket/README.md

-# EcomVerse - Fullstack eCommerce App
+# VortexMarket - Fullstack eCommerce App

-Welcome to EcomVerse!
+Welcome to VortexMarket!
 This project is a complete, responsive eCommerce application built with the MERN stack.
 It utilizes React, Redux, Node.js, MongoDB, and Express to deliver a seamless and robust shopping experience.

 ## Project Overview

-EcomVerse is designed to provide a modern eCommerce experience with a focus on responsiveness and user-friendliness.
+VortexMarket is designed to provide a modern eCommerce experience with a focus on responsiveness and user-friendliness.
 This application supports various features including product management, user authentication, and payment processing via Stripe.

 ## Technologies Used